vozhyk-/emacs/README.md

 ## TODO

-High priority:
-- sometimes segmentation fault while garbage collection.

 Low priority:
 - tooltip.
 - toolbar.
 - menubar.
-- not works on pure gtk+-3 with X11.
 - so many features not supported.

 Those may not be developed because I don't use them.